 In the spine products market, our core services include designing, manufacturing and distributing medical devices and surgical instruments to deliver comprehensive solutions for individuals with back or neck pain caused by degenerative conditions, deformities or traumatic injury of the spine.
 We also provide devices that promote bone healing.
-Other differentiated products in our spine portfolio include Mobi-C® Cervical Disc, a motion-preserving alternative to fusion for patients with cervical disc disease, and The TetherTM, a novel non-fusion device for treatment of pediatric scoliosis.
+Other differentiated products in our spine portfolio include Mobi-C® Cervical Disc and The TetherTM.